Thora Birch: 1988–1998: Television work and film breakthrough

-At age 11, Birch starred in the Halloween-set fantasy film Hocus Pocus (1993), playing Dani Dennison, the younger sister of a teenage boy who inadvertently resurrects a trio of witches.
+At age 11, Birch starred in the Halloween-set fantasy film Hocus Pocus (1993), playing the younger sister of a teenage boy who inadvertently revives a trio of witches.
 Making US$39 million in the U.S. (against a budget of US$28 million), the film was not considered a financial success upon release, but quickly developed a sizeable cult following due to strong home video sales and television re-runs.
 "I think the most surreal thing is that it keeps getting more popular instead of the other way around", Birch later said, while admitting the experience was "the most amount of fun I've ever had on a set".

 In the 1994 comedy Monkey Trouble, Birch played a girl who befriends a Capuchin monkey.
 In a positive review for the Austin Chronicle, Marjorie Baumgarten observed that Birch's "nuanced performance (a rarity amongst child performers) no doubt lends [the film] its realistic touch".
-That same year, she reprised her Patriot Games role in its sequel, Clear and Present Danger, which grossed over US$215 million globally.
+That same year, she reprised her role in the sequel set after Patriot Games, Clear and Present Danger, which grossed over US$215 million globally.
 She was then cast as "Teeny" Tercell in the 1995 coming-of-age drama, Now and Then.
 The film was largely dismissed by critics upon release, but has since been recognised as a milestone of its genre.
 Next, Birch headlined the adventure film Alaska (1996), playing one of two siblings who cross the Alaskan wilderness in search of their lost father.
 The Austin Chronicle found it to be a "decent kids' adventure movie" with an "impeccable" performance by Birch.
-For the next two years, she did not appear on film but guest-starred in episodes of Promised Land and Touched by an Angel.
+For the next two years, she did not appear on films, but guest-starred in episodes of Promised Land and Touched by an Angel.